 There are 1.28 million head of beef cattle and calves in Alabama.
 Of this number, 678,000 are beef cows that have calved.
 These cattle live on over 21,000 farms in Alabama.
 This makes Alabama rank 17th for beef cow numbers in the U.S. Alabama producers sell over $300 million dollars of cattle each year.
 There are several programs offered by Animal Sciences faculty and staff to help producers and youth alike.

 Milk and milk products provide great nutrition to the body no matter your age.
 Alabama is a milk deficit state, which means we drink more milk than we can produce.
 There is room for more people to enter the dairy industry, whether it be with cattle or goats.
 Currently, there are 53 Grade A Dairy Cattle dairies and 6 Grade A Dairy Goat dairies in Alabama.

 To receive the most up-to-date, scientific-based dairy goat information, please visit Extension’s Sheep and Goats website.

 Owning, raising and milking dairy cattle is a 24 hours a day, 7 days a week, 365 days a year job.
 The Alabama Dairy Industry generated $25.6 million dollars for producers in 2009.
 Alabama dairy cows gave 164 million pounds of milk that was consumed around the world.

-Due to transportation cost, hauling milk into the state is more expensive than producing milk in the state.
-The ever escalating cost of fuel and transportation indicates that transporting milk into the area will continue to be more expensive.
+Due to transportation costs, hauling milk into the state is more expensive than producing milk in the state.
+The ever-escalating cost of fuel and transportation indicates that transporting milk into the area will continue to be more expensive.